sergei-trofimov/boards-pet/README.md

 # React Education

 ## About the project
-A pet project for improving skills in React/Ract-Router/Redux.
-The project was created manually (without CRA), by using Webpack.

-#### Description
-The project has a simple authorization by Firebase.
-You can create boards, and each board has its own cards.
-Each card has inputs (text, checkbox, select).
-Users can dynamically change (create/edit/remove) fields.
-Each operation affects all cards in the current board.
-The project also added Drag&Drop for cards, which also affects every card change.
+Application configured manually using Webpack (also I have a branch with migration on the Vite version).
+The app allows/has:
+>- Authorization (Log in/Sign up).
+Authorization is using Firebase Authentication.
+>- A user can create an account (unique workspace) and email invites other users.
+This opportunity allows the creation of some workspace for several users.
+>- Users can create boards(any amount);
+>- Each board can have cards (any amount);
+>- Each card can have fields (text, checkbox, select).
+Users can create, edit, and remove these fields.
+(App allows create inputs dynamically).
+>- Also users can edit and remove boards and cards.
+>- Drag and Drop feature;
+>- Also added Web Sockets for real-time updates.
+So when one user makes some changes (for example create a board) other users immediately receive newly updated data.

 You can visit the preview of the project
 ### [**Preview Link**](https://pointless-humor.surge.sh/)

 ### **Use technologies**
 >1.
-React
+React 18.2
 >2.
-React Router DOM v.^6.4
+React Router DOM 6.4
 >3.
-Redux/Toolkit/Thunk (also has a version with mobX as state manager)
+Redux/Toolkit/Thunk
 >4.
 Formik
 >5.
 Tailwind CSS
 >6.
-Lottie animations
+Lottie
 >7.
 Axios
 >8.
 Firebase
 >9.
 Surge (for the project deployment)
+>10.
+MobX (alternate version instead of using Redux)
+>11.
+Webpack (also have migration to Vite)
+>12.
+TypeScript
+>13.
+Web Socket
+>14.
+Socket IO
+>15.
+Express
+>16.
+Node JS
+>17.
+Nodemailer
+>18.
+ESLint
+>19.
+Husky
+>20.
+Prettier
+>21.
+Jest

 ### **Scripts commands**
 >1. ***npm run start***: running the project in the development mode;